ABSENCE FROM SCHOOL

 St. Mary's runs a number of Wellbeing / Pastoral Care programs including:

-St. Mary's has access to the services of a child psychologist provided by OnPsych, a company supported by the CEOM.
-Our psychologist regularly visits students who have been referred through our Wellbeing Leader.
-If you think your child could benefit from psychological intervention please see our Student Wellbeing Leader Margaret Masseni.
+St. Mary's has access to the services of a school counsellor provided by Catholic Care, a company supported by the CEOM.
+Our counsellor regularly visits students who have been referred through our Wellbeing Leader.
+If you think your child could benefit from counselling please see our Student Wellbeing Leader Margaret Masseni.

 The prep children will be allocated a 'Buddy' prior to them commencing school.
 The role of the Buddy will be to ensure that all prep children are welcomed into the school.
 Buddy's will assist with practical things like: knowing where the toilets are, where they can play and the general routines of the school.
 Teachers of Prep and Year Six classes will co-ordinate this program and monitor during the year.